 A sparkler is haunting China?
 Nope, that’s just Karl Marx bubbly, one of many curious wines I have come across during the past decade.
 Place your mouse over the image for more details.
 Or click one to open a gallery.

-The ‘new world’ sibling of Lafite is Penfolds, a brand that gained great favor among officials, especially before the big government crackdown five years ago.
+The ‘new world’ sibling of Lafite is Penfolds, a brand that gained great favor among officials, especially before the big government crackdown on entertainment spending.
 Consumers at large are also big buyers of Penfolds.
 As with Lafite, there is no shortage of labels that feature similar names, fonts and designs as the original from Australia.

 A few labels that evoke Australia brands, including Hill of Glory, a tribute to Hill of Grace.
 More to come.

-Why bother with famous brands when you or your company can be the focus on a label?
+Why bother with famous brands when you or your company can be the focus?
 Major producers like Changyu and GreatWall do a good business with vanity labels, but smaller operations are active as well.
 Weddings, parties, anything is apparently a good time for a commemorative wine.

 I’m a fan of the Changyu wine museums at regional operations in Yantai, Ningxia and elsewhere, partly due to the old labels on display.
 Note the popularity of Riesling.
 As has been noted many times before, there is plenty of evidence that China is not inherently a “red wine” country, as many pundits and producers would have us believe, and here is some of the historical kind.
 (See this “The East is White” piece for more.)